Language

 Unit Conversion Table

-After a calculation, expand the conversion table to see the result expressed in every available unit for that variable — useful for quick cross-referencing and unit comparison.
+Expand the conversion table to view your result expressed in every available unit for that variable.

 Visual Force Comparison

-When force is involved in the calculation, a comparison chart shows how your result stacks up against familiar forces — from a key press (~0.5 N) to a rocket launch (~35 MN).
-A logarithmic scale ensures all values are visible.
+A logarithmic chart shows how your force compares to everyday examples, from a key press (~0.5 N) to a rocket launch (~35 MN).

 Real-World Examples

-Load pre-configured scenarios with one click: apple falling, car acceleration, gravity on Earth, rocket thrust, and more.
-Each example sets the correct units and values automatically.
+Load preset scenarios in one click — an apple falling, car acceleration, gravity on Earth, rocket thrust, and more.

 Frequently Asked Questions